 SolGold PLC Announces Holdings in Company

-BISHOPSGATE, LONDON / ACCESSWIRE / August 24, 2021 /TR-1: Standard form for notification of major holdings1.
+LONDON, UK / ACCESSWIRE / August 31, 2021 / (LSE:SOLG)(TSX:SOLG) TR-1: Standard form for notification of major holdings1.
 Issuer DetailsISINGB00B0WD0R35Issuer NameSOLGOLD PLCUK or Non-UK IssuerUK2.
-Reason for NotificationAn acquisition or disposal of voting …
+Reason for NotificationAn acquisition or disposal …

-BISHOPSGATE, LONDON / ACCESSWIRE / August 24, 2021 /TR-1: Standard form for notification of major holdings1.
+LONDON, UK / ACCESSWIRE / August 31, 2021 / (LSE:SOLG)(TSX:SOLG) TR-1: Standard form for notification of major holdings1.
 Issuer DetailsISINGB00B0WD0R35Issuer NameSOLGOLD PLCUK or Non-UK IssuerUK2.
-Reason for NotificationAn acquisition or disposal of voting …
+Reason for NotificationAn acquisition or disposal …

 1. Issuer Details